Horst Dohlus: Career success

-From 1960 right through till 1986 Dohlus headed up the "Press Department" ("Abteilung Parteiorgane") for the Party Central Committee.
+From 1960 right through till 1986 Dohlus headed up the Department for Party Organs of the Party Central Committee.
 In 1971, after an absence of 17 years, again became a member of the National Legislative Assembly (Volkskammer).
 In 1976 he was placed on the candidate list for membership of the Central Committee Politburo, membership of which followed in 1980.
 In 1986 he became a member of the Central Committee's powerful "Cadre Commission".

 Changes

 At the end of 1989 Horst Dohlus's political career fell victim to the rolling demise of the German Democratic Republic.
 On 9 November 1989 the Berlin Wall was breached.
 The German Democratic Republic was still hosting approximately 300,000 Soviet troops at this time, but after it became clear that the fraternal troops had no instructions to repress the demonstrations violently, the gate to reunification was seen to have been left open.
 Less than a month after the wall was breached the East German Politburo had resigned.
 On 20 January 1990, as part of a wider purge of East Germany's ruling SED (party) during the run up to reunification later that year, Horst Dohler was thrown out of the party which was already in the process of re-inventing itself as the Party of Democratic Socialism ("SED/PDS").